How to Create a Balanced College List

 How many schools should I apply to?

-We recommend that you apply to about 10 to 15 schools, but no more than 20.
-Within that range, you should apply to:
+Students should apply to roughly 10 to 15 schools, but no more than 20.
+Within that range, you should apply to approximately:

 N